mgoltzsche/khelm/README.md

 ## Compatibility & security notice

-Plugin support in kustomize is still an alpha feature and likely to be changed soon.
+Plugin support in kustomize is still an alpha feature.

-TODO: secure local file access from helm chart
+Helm charts may access the local file system outside the kustomization directory.